tgtakaoka/asmx/README.txt

 This assembles the 6502 source file "program.asm", shows warnings and errors to the screen, creates a listing file "program.asm.lst", and puts the object code in an Intel hex format file named "program.asm.hex".
+(Binary files get named "program.asm.bin", and Motorola S9 files get an extension of .s9, .s19, .s28, or .s37.)

 Notes:

-  The '--' option is needed when you use -l or -o as the last option on the command line, so that they don't try to eat up your source file name.
+  The '--' option is needed when you use -l, -o, or -b as the last option on the command line, so that they don't try to eat up your source file name.
 It's really better to just put -l and -o first in the options.

   The value in -d must be a number.
 No expressions are allowed.
 The valid forms are: